jcornaz/islands-on-map/README.md

 ```

 #### Tasks
-* Implement an API-only Spring Boot application. *(I will use [Ktor](https://github.com/ktorio/ktor) instead)*
+* Implement an API-only Spring Boot application. *(I use [Ktor](https://github.com/ktorio/ktor) instead)*
-* You can use any database of your choice. *(I won't use any)*
+* You can use any database of your choice. *(I will use mongodb)*
-* You can use any library you like.
+* You can use any library you like. *(I use many ktor artifacts, gson, koin, slf4j-simple, kotlinx.coroutines, junit5, mockito and kluent)*

 ##### Bonus tasks
-  * Provide a Dockerfile which allows to run your app. *(This is over-engineering for an app which only needs `gradlew run`, I find more interesting to actually deploy the app in cloud)*
+  * Provide a Dockerfile which allows to run your app.
   * Add an API endpoint that returns the map in ASCII style.
 Output could be something like:
   ```
   #---x--
   #--xxx-
   #----x-
   ```
+  * *It wasn't asked, but I find interesting to actually deploy the app in cloud*

 #### Endpoints to provide